sampoder/tangerine/README.md

 ## Development

+Run `yarn dev` to run the development server and enable hot reloading, then navigate to localhost:3000 to preview the app

+## Deployment

-1. Run `yarn build` to build the website
+1. Run `yarn build` to create the optimized production build
-2. Run `yarn start` to start the development server, then navigate to localhost:3000 to preview the app
+2. Run `yarn start` to start the development server

 ## Usage